-- For starters (obviously) we’re using leftover red wine to add the perfect amount of moistness while insuring your cake does not dry out.
+- Using wine as a liquid to add the perfect amount of moistness while insuring your cake does not dry out.
+Butter-based cakes tend to lose moisture quickly, so this cake uses melted coconut oil.

 - Chocolate and red wine are flavors that pair naturally very well, so they make a perfect pair in this decadent dessert.

-- We’re topping the cake with macerated raspberries (this just means they’re soaked in a red wine sugar mixture for even more flavor!)
+- We top the cake with coconut cream and macerated raspberries (this just means they’re soaked in a red wine sugar mixture for even more flavor).

 In generally, baked desserts will dry out pretty quickly in the fridge.
 If possible I recommend that you store this cake unfrosted and wrapped on the counter for up to five days.
 Here is a helpful article that goes into more detail.

 I hope you enjoy this red wine chocolate cake recipe!
-It is inspired by Chef Chloe and yields one 9-inch cake.
+This yields one 9-inch cake.

 Interested in other chocolate desserts?
 Try one of these next: